Based in The Hex, our Student Money Advisers will help you identify and access any support that may be available, whilst you're studying at College.

 You may be entitled to additional financial support for lunches, a Stagecoach bus pass, help towards educational trips, course materials, uniforms and childcare expenses, depending on your individual circumstances.
 Find out more below, and don't hesitate to contact the Student Money Team to discuss your options further.

-A range of financial support from the Learner Support Fund is available to learners depending on their personal circumstances; such as being in receipt of certain means tested benefits or your household income being £35,000 or less.
+A range of financial support from the Learner Support Fund is available to learners depending on their personal circumstances; for example, if your household income is £35,000 or less (including income from means tested benefits), or you meet the criteria for the 16-18 Vulnerable Bursary.

 Please complete a LSF Financial Support Form in all cases *except apprentices.